pixaful/pixafulversion2/site/content/privacy.md

 <h3><a name="datareceived"></a>Data that is received from third parties</h3>

 <ol start="8">
-<li>Hayden tomas will receive Data about you from the following third parties:</li>
+<li>Hayden Tomas will receive Data about you from the following third parties:</li>
 </ol>
 <ul class="uk-list uk-list-divider uk-margin-left">
 <li>a) Google Analytics</li>